-NASA’s new Mars rover Perseverance poised to rocket to Red Planet to search for ancient life
+NASA’s new Mars rover Perseverance blasts off, rocketing to Red Planet to search for ancient life

 “I find myself awake at night thinking about it,” Zurbuchen said.

+At the post-launch news conference, he said: “I’m relieved.
+It’s a space mission now, and it’s on the way to Mars.”

-The first order of business is the launch.
-The coronavirus pandemic has slowed many NASA missions, but this one has a deadline imposed by orbital physics: There’s a narrow window when the Earth and Mars are properly positioned.
-Perseverance must launch by Aug.
-15. If NASA cannot proceed by then, the mission would be delayed by a couple of years until the planets are back in the right position.
+The novel coronavirus pandemic has slowed many NASA missions, but this one had a deadline imposed by orbital physics: There’s a narrow window when the Earth and Mars are properly positioned.
+Perseverance had to launch by Aug.
+15. Otherwise, the mission would have been delayed by a couple of years until the planets were back in the right position.